 Informed by these results and contextual factors (e.g., performance data, rankings information, ongoing public feedback), the committee has produced a draft of five proposed strategic priorities, marking an important point in its year-long process to develop a strategic plan to chart SDSU’s future for the next five years and beyond.

-- We are SDSU: SDSU will expand and unify our multi-campus and virtual university through a common mission and identity.
-No matter SDSU’s campus or program location, our collective mission is to support the educational and economic development of our regional partners while creating a sense of unified belonging for students, faculty, staff and alumni.
-Under a single name, our multi-campus university includes the Imperial Valley, the Mesa, a future Mission Valley location, micro-sites, programs around the globe, and online.
+We are SDSU: SDSU will expand our global impact, unifying the university through a common mission and identity.
+Under a single name, the multi-campus university includes the San Diego campus, SDSU Imperial Valley, SDSU World Campus, the Mesa, a future SDSU Mission Valley location, regional microsites, and other programs around the globe and online.
+No matter SDSU’s campus or program location, the collective mission is to support the educational and economic development of communities while creating a sense of unified belonging for students, faculty, staff and alumni.
 We span the entire California-Mexico border and serve the world.

-- Diversity, Equity and Inclusion: SDSU will be a global leader in advancing diversity, equity and inclusion in research, teaching and in the community.
-At SDSU, the mark of our global leadership will be an innovative institutional infrastructure that promotes and supports diversity, equity and inclusion in everything we do: research, teaching, professional development, student experiences in and outside the classroom, and community relationships.
+Equity and Inclusion In Everything We Do: SDSU will be a global leader in advancing diversity, equity and inclusion in research, teaching and in community engagement.
+At SDSU, the mark of our global leadership will be an innovative institutional infrastructure that promotes and supports diversity, equity, and inclusion in everything we do: research, teaching, professional development, student experiences in and outside the classroom, and community relationships.
 Our values compel us to foster such an environment, where community members of all identities can thrive.
-We embrace SDSU’s identity as a Hispanic Serving Institution on the border, and recognize our residence on Kumeyaay land.
+We embrace SDSU’s identity as a Hispanic-Serving Institution on the border and recognize our residence on Kumeyaay land.